-- Water is the dominant greenhouse gas that keeps the Earth's surface relatively warm at 288 K in comparison to its radiative equilibrium temperature of 255 K. - Its concentrations will change via a complex feedback, generally thought to be positive overall that will amplify the effects of increasing CO2 concentrations - Water has a very high latent heat and as such - o releases much energy into the atmosphere when it condenses and - o cools the air and surface when it evaporates. - The condensation of water provides the energy input to the atmosphere that drives much of severe weather, particularly warm season, such as hurricanes and tornadoes. - Rain falling into dry air can cause severe downdrafts such as "microbursts" that can be quite damaging.
-Bob Maddox thinks our region has the most severe downdraft in the world. - In Sonora and Sinaloa, Mexico, the daily cycle of moist convection dramatically alters the diurnal cycle of temperature relative to the dry summer, lowering both the daytime maximum temperature and the nighttime minimum temperature via evaporative cooling - The condensation that creates clouds and precipitation heats the air in the clouds. - Clouds alter the radiative balance by - reflecting more shortwave radiation - absorbing and emitting more long wave radiation. - High relative humidity (>80%) can also cause aerosol particles to grow in size altering their scattering properties. - The type and extent of the continental biosphere is controlled largely by the amount and timing of precipitation it receives. - Water has a very high heat capacity, particularly in the liquid form, such that the oceans store a huge amount of heat. - The enormous amount of energy required to warm up heating of the oceans gives us time to make decisions.
+- Water is the most important of the greenhouse gases that keep the Earth's surface relatively warm at 288 K in comparison to its radiative equilibrium temperature of 255 K. - Its concentrations will change via a complex feedback, generally thought to be positive overall that will amplify the effects of increasing CO2 concentrations - Water has a very high latent heat and as such - releases much energy into the atmosphere when it condenses and - cools the air and surface when it evaporates. - The condensation of water provides the energy input to the atmosphere that drives much of severe weather, particularly in the warm season, such as hurricanes and tornadoes. - Most of the vertical energy transport in the atmosphere is due to condensation of water. - Rain falling into dry air can cause severe downdrafts such as "microbursts" that can be quite damaging.
+Bob Maddox, former member of our department and head of the National Severe Storms Lab (NSSL), thinks our region has the most severe downdraft in the world. - In Sonora and Sinaloa, Mexico, the daily cycle of moist convection dramatically alters the diurnal cycle of temperature relative to the dry summer, lowering both the daytime maximum temperature and the nighttime minimum temperature via evaporative cooling - The condensation that creates clouds and precipitation heats the air in the clouds. - Clouds alter the radiative balance by - reflecting more shortwave radiation - o absorbing and emitting more long wave radiation. - High relative humidity (>80%) can also cause aerosol particles to grow in size altering their scattering properties. - The type and extent of the continental biosphere is controlled largely by the amount and timing of precipitation it receives. - Water has a very high heat capacity, particularly in the liquid form, such that the oceans store a huge amount of heat. - The enormous amount of energy required to warm up heating of the oceans gives us time to make decisions.
 (Conversely, once they are warm, it will take a long time to cool them) - The resulting land-sea temperature contrast (because land temperatures rise faster than ocean temperatures for the same amount of energy input) drives the monsoons and plays a strong role in the seasonal cycle. - Freezing rain causes power outages and traffic accidents often in the Southeastern US. - Increasing ice raises the Earth's albedo, cooling the Earth.
 Melting ice lowers the albedo, warming the Earth.